Chimia Râmnicu Vâlcea: History

 In 1946 Vâlceana appeared in the Third Division.
 In 1947 it changed its name to CSM Vâlcea.
-The club is relegated and only in 1956 succeeds to return again under the name of Flamura Roşie, the name being changed the next year to Unirea and in 1958 to Şantierul Govora.
+The club is relegated and only in 1956 does it succeed in returning again under the name of Flamura Roşie, the name being changed the next year to Unirea and in 1958 to Şantierul Govora.
 It is relegated again, but after one year, the team jumped directly to the Second Division under the name of Chimia Govora.

 In 1962 the club changed its name again, this time to Unirea Râmnicu Vâlcea, in 1966 to Oltul and in 1967 to Chimia Râmnicu Vâlcea.
-Since 1960 the squad participated at 10 editions of Liga II, finishing in the top half.
+Since 1960 the squad has participated at 10 editions of Liga II, finishing in the top half.
 One season in Liga III followed, but the team managed to be promoted to the Liga II again.

 Its greatest performance came at the end of the 1972–1973 season, when the team won the Romanian Cup as a Divizia B team after a double match in "The final of the poor" against Divizia C team Constructorul Galați, (1–1, 3–0).
 The team was coached by Dumitru Anescu: Stana – Burlacu, T. Ciobanu, Pintilie, Petrică – I. Haidu, I. Ionescu – Şutru (Orovitz), Donose, Gojgaru (H. Popescu), V. Iordache (Tifirel).